The Glory of Life – premiere | CANCELLED

 All Is Good in Heaven

-Farm in the Cave has created a unique evening performance that takes place in the middle of the exhibition David Lynch: Up in Flames.
+Farm in the Cave has created a unique evening performance that takes place in dialogue with the exhibition David Lynch: Up in Flames.
 Inspired by Lynch's courage to follow his imagination.
-Only in November 2025.
+Part of David Lynch Week.

 Is this the end?